-The executive authority of an eligible recipient of State Rail Assistance funds must submit to CalSTA a signed and dated Authorized Agent form that is Board approved, identifying the agent(s) who is (are) given authority to act for the executive authority to submit the Allocation Request form and all reporting documents.
+The executive authority of an eligible recipient of SRA funds must submit to CalSTA a signed and dated Authorized Agent form that is Board approved, identifying the agent(s) who is (are) given authority to act for the executive authority to submit the Allocation Request Form and all reporting documents.
 If there is a change in the Authorized Agent(s), the eligible recipient must submit a new form.
 This form is required even when the Authorized Agent is the executive authority.
-The form is provided as Attachment C (pending) and available online at: (website pending).
+The form is provided as Attachment C.